youyanggu/covid19_projections/README.md

 Here we present a model that uses machine learning to make COVID-19 / coronavirus projections for peak and total deaths in the US and around the world.
-We also present an estimate for the true number of infected individuals (including asymptomatic and untested cases).
-We believe these estimates will be helpful in determining how to best allocate medical resources and when to lift shelter-at-home orders.
+In addition, we also present an estimate for the true number of infected individuals (including asymptomatic and untested cases).
+We hope these estimates will act as an alternative resource in determining how to best allocate medical resources and estimating when shelter-at-home orders will be relaxed.

-New!
-See our **[Infections Tracker](/infections)** to see how many people are infected in each state.
+See our **[Infections Tracker](/infections)** to see how many people are infected in each US state at any given time.

-### Projection for US:
+### Current Projection for US (as of 4/9/20):
 <p align="center">
-  <b>72,168</b> new infections on <b>April 9, 2020</b> | Currently infected: <b>1.6 million</b><br>
+  <b>72,168</b> new infections on <b>April 10, 2020</b> | Currently infected: <b>1.6 million</b><br>
   Peak: <b>1,943</b> deaths on <b>April 7, 2020</b> | Total: <b>62,225</b> deaths (by August 4, 2020) {% include iframe.html %}
 </p>